 Front Street Brewery – 208 E. River Drive, Davenport, Iowa

-Front Street is the oldest brewery in the Quad Cities, as well as the whole state of Iowa.
+Front Street is the oldest brewery in the Quad Cities, and the second oldest in the State of Iowa.
 Known for its Old Davenport Golden Ale and their Vanilla Porter; Front Street always has a nice line-up of delicious brews on tap and a kitchen that serves fantastic food.

 Because of its popularity and growth, Front Street has expanded to a second location in Davenport with its Tap Room at 421 W. River Drive, just down the bike path from the original spot.
 Both are on the river, with outdoor seating, and are family friendly.